Japan declares state of emergency for Tokyo area as COVID-19 cases surge | Health

 Some medical experts have said they fear the government's plan for limited restrictions might not be enough.
 "We may need to think about a state of emergency nationwide," Toshio Nakagawa, president of the Japan Medical Association, said on Wednesday.

 Suga said damage to the economy was inevitable but he would aim to protect jobs and businesses with a 70 trillion yen ($670 billion) stimulus package, which is being rolled out.
-Japan, though less seriously hit by the pandemic than many places, has been unable to rein in the virus to the extent some countries in the region have, with a new daily tally of more than 7,000 for the first time on Thursday, media reported.
+Japan, though less seriously hit by the pandemic than many places, has been unable to rein in the virus to the extent some countries in the region have, with recorded daily infections at more than 7,000 for the first time on Thursday, media reported.

 Tokyo in particular has been a constant worry with its tally of positive tests jumping to 2,447 on Thursday, from a record of 1,591 the previous day.
 In all, Japan has seen 267,000 cases and nearly 3,000 deaths.